decretist/Dissertation/Conclusion/conclusion.markdown

   -->

-The historical Gratian is often said to have created a collection of canons that he used in the earliest course on canon law <!-- and may also have written a few of the comments that are now part of the collection of *dicta* --> but we must be extremely careful about precisely what we mean when we say that Gratian "created a collection of
+The historical Gratian is often said to have created a collection of canons that he used in the earliest course on canon law, <!-- and may also have written a few of the comments that are now part of the collection of *dicta* --> but we must be extremely careful about precisely what we mean when we say that Gratian "created a collection of